Police: Man shot to death at own 25th birthday party

-CLEVELAND, Ohio (AP) - Authorities in Cleveland are investigating the shooting death of a man at his own birthday party.
+CLEVELAND (AP) - Authorities in Cleveland are investigating the shooting death of a man at his own birthday party.

 Officers were called to a residence at about 2:30 a.m.
 Sunday and found a 25-year-old man shot in the chest, police said.
 He was pronounced dead at the scene.